uktrade/DIT-design-history/README.md

 * make designs shareable and linkable

 ## Installation and getting started
+Read the [Confluence page](https://uktrade.atlassian.net/wiki/spaces/CDS/pages/3236888624/Design+history) that explains how to get access and add posts.

-Read our guide on how to [set up a design history](https://design-history.herokuapp.com/set-up-a-design-history/).
+Guide from the original design history template, on how to [set up a design history](https://design-history.herokuapp.com/set-up-a-design-history/).

 ## Example design histories